 Be smart when choosing a drink.
-Have water, low-fat milk, vegetable juice, or whole fruit juice instead of soda.
+Have water, low-fat milk, vegetable juice, or whole fruit juice instead of soda, alcohol, or caffeinated drinks.

 Limit the amount of alcohol you drink on the plane.
 Alcohol provides calories with no nutrients.
 It can make you hungry and dehydrated.
 Try mineral water with a twist of lemon or lime instead.